Key facts on South Africa’s currency, time, geography, population, languages, provinces and government.

 - Electoral system: List-system of proportional representation based on universal adult suffrage.

-- Head of state: The President is elected by the National Assembly.
-Under the Constitution, the President is permitted to serve a maximum of two five-year terms.
+- Head of state: The president is elected by the National Assembly.
+Under the Constitution, the president may serve a maximum of two five-year terms.

 - Highest court: Constitutional Court